AEROGU/tvchooser/README.md

 }
 ```

-Spanish language is included too, but you can set you own by filling your own `tvclang.Texts` object and set it with `tvclang.SetTranslations(yourTranslations)`
+Spanish language is included too, but you can set your own language by filling your own `tvclang.Texts` object and set it with `tvclang.SetTranslations(yourTranslations)`

 ```go
 package main